 Simulators, meanwhile, focus more on replicating the software environment, offering a simpler, more abstract version of a device’s behaviour without getting into the hardware details.
-They’re great for early-stage development when you need to quickly test out functionality and user experience.
+They’re great for early-stage software development when you need to quickly test out functionality and user experience.
 For example, iOS developers often turn to the Xcode simulator to refine design and features before moving on to more detailed hardware tests.

 Table of Contents